pankajlabade/jdk-linux-inst-auto/README.md

 2. jdk-<ver>-<os>.bin or jdk-<version>-<os>.tar.gz file is required.

 Usage:
-1. Download Java SE Development Kit i.e. JDK from http://www.oracle.com/technetwork/java/javase/downloads/jdk6downloads-1902814.html
+1. Download Java SE Development Kit i.e. JDK from http://www.oracle.com/technetwork/java/javase/downloads/index.html
-2. Copy the downloaded JDK to the directory where you want to install jdk.
+2. Copy the downloaded JDK file(.bin or .tar.gz) to the directory where you want to install jdk.
 3. Edit jdk-inst.properties.
 Give the location where you want to install the JDK.
 4. Run autom-jdk-inst.sh from terminal.